TheBeef/WhippyTermPlugin_RxTxBinaryDisplay/README.md

 # WhippyTermPlugin_TextLineFilter
-A WhippyTerm display processor that filters out lines in the incoming stream.
+A WhippyTerm plugin that shows incoming and outgoing binary data in different colors